 Phobias are highly treatable.
 With therapy, medication, or a combination of the two, it is possible for people with agoraphobia to reduce their symptoms and even make a full recovery.
 For those with this disorder, a full recovery is indicated by their ability to leave their homes and return to their normal routine and activities.

 The most effective form of treatment for agoraphobia is exposure therapy, involving gradually facing feared situations that were previously avoided.4 Before any exposure work begins, therapists help clients learn relaxation skills to help them cope with distress and anxiety.
 Once these skills have been developed, exposure therapists work collaboratively with the client to develop a plan to begin gradually facing feared situations and places.
 This can be done with imagination, “in-vivo” (real-life scenarios), or even with virtual realit exposure therapy.

 Eventually, the therapy would progress to exposures like taking walks around the neighborhood or short drives to the store.
 While exposure therapy is scary and uncomfortable at first, most people experience a drastic reduction in their symptoms if they complete the treatment, gaining the ability to return to their normal life and routine.

 Cognitive Behavioral Therapy

-Another effective form of therapy for agoraphobia is Cognitive Behavioral Therapy, or CBT.6,7 Exposure therapy is one branch of CBT but other branches of the treatment include ones which can help people challenge irrational thoughts and fears.
+Another effective form of therapy for agoraphobia is cognitive behavioral therapy (CBT).4,7 Exposure therapy is one branch of CBT, but other branches of the treatment include ones which can help people challenge irrational thoughts and fears.
 CBT treatment addresses the link between thoughts, behaviors, and feelings.